-According to research conducted by the European Commission on the work-based learning model, the percentage of employees in work-based learning programs has been increasing rapidly since 2016 across all the European Countries.
+According to research conducted by the European Commission on the work-based learning model, the percentage of employees in work-based learning programs have been increasing rapidly since 2016 across all the European Countries.

 As a result, the European market is becoming an even stronger stakeholder in worldwide trade.
 Most importantly, it appears that work-based learning focused on technological achievements is more effective in startup companies and SMEs.